honglu2875/hironaka/README.md

 a blow-up algorithm to prepare our space for GIT.
 When the acting group is a non-reductive reparametrisation group, the GIT blow-up procedure can be interpreted using the Hironaka game.

-## Comparing performance of different winnig strategies
+## Comparing performance of different winning strategies

 ## Other problems